Monte Zovetto: World War II

-During the early years of Fascism, many citizens who opposed the regime were forced to emigrate.
+During the early years of fascism, many citizens who opposed the regime were forced to emigrate.
 However, between 1943 and 1945, Monte Zovetto became a focal point of partisan resistance against the German occupation and the Italian Social Republic.
 The partisan groups established hideouts and set up logistical bases to support their operations.
 The resistance was particularly effective in the mountains because of the advantage provided by the terrain.

 After World War II

-The area experienced a decline in living conditions after the collapse of Fascism, leading to a significant wave of emigration.
+The area experienced a decline in living conditions after the collapse of fascism, leading to a significant wave of emigration.
 The 1960s marked a turning point as the economy began to recover, driven by the growth of tourism: villas and apartments were built on Monte Zovetto and commercial activities expanded.

 Until 2014 Monte Zovetto was the site of the Cesuna Ski Resort, at an altitude of 1,087 m to 1,232 m, with a vertical drop of 145 meters.
-The ski area had two ski lifts: Monte Zovetto 1, and Baby Oliver, which could transport up to 1606 people per hour, with a total length of 1,2 km.
+The ski area had two ski lifts: Monte Zovetto 1, and Baby Oliver, which had a combined capacity of transporting up to 1606 people per hour, with a total length of 1.2 km.
 The resort closed in 2014 due to financial difficulties and low visitor numbers.
 The main slope Zovetto 1 was 2.6 kilometers long, and it was classified as easy.

 In 2014 the Sette Comuni organized into the Comunità Montana dell'Altopiano dei Sette Comuni ("Mountain Community of the Plateau of the Seven Municipalities") to serve as the administrative body for the Asiago Plateau.
 It promotes cooperation among its members, carrying out the mission of the historic federation.
 The community includes the municipalities of Asiago, Enego, Foza, Gallio, Roana, Rotzo and Lusiana Conco.
 As of November 2024 the current President of the Council is Paolo Finco, while Bruno Oro is the President of the Executive Committee.

 Today, based on ancient Germanic rules and the autonomy claimed by the Sette Comuni, part of the mountain's area remains collective property, neither privately owned nor state-owned.
 This land is referred to as "property for common use" because it has been passed down the right to enjoy its resources (the so-called frutti in the Italian Legal System), without individual ownership rights.
 As Mario Rigoni Stern wrote, "In the territory of the Sette Comuni, there are no castles of nobility, no mansions of lords, nor cathedrals of bishops, simply because the land belongs to the people and its fruits are shared by all, as was the custom in ancient times".